 The Bach genealogy would be incomplete if not at least one of the four famous sons of Johann Sebastian Bach wouldn't be introduced here: This is Carl Philipp Emanuel Bach.
 He is the Berlin Bach.
 And he is the Hamburg Bach as well.
 All four sons were more famous at their time as their father.
 But he caught up powerfully, after 80 years of a broad disinterest in his music.
 Almost precisely 100 years after the initial performance of the St. Matthew Passion, one of the most famous works of Johann Sebastian Bach, the father of his four famous sons became more and more well-known and his work was valued more constantly.
 Today he is accepted worldwide as one of the most considerable musicians of all times.
 The New York Times even voted him number one in 2011.

-Actually this article doesn't match to the theme of Bach genealogy, but this is exciting: The New York Times voted Johann Sebastian Bach number 1.
+Actually this article doesn't match to the theme of Bach genealogy, but this is exciting: The New York Times voted Johann Sebastian Bach number one.
 Here you can click to the whole article.

 A small appetizer regarding the Bach genealogy.
 You will find more somewhere else.
 Sure, here and now on this Bach place of Wechmar website are not mentioned all aspects of the genealogy and even less satisfying explained.
 But it is supposed to be that way.
 This page is supposed to make you interested.
 It is supposed to make you want to learn more.
 It is designed to encourage you, to want to learn more.
 Maybe to think about wanting to discover more about your own genealogy.

-Hey – you are still here?
+Hey, you are still here?
 Then you have read everything related to the Bach genealogy on this page, experienced all the pictures related to the Bach genealogy?
 Then you earned some time of relaxation.
 Just a little.
 A video – not explicitly on the Bach genealogy – but on the mentioned Mr. Hoske, the German family researcher, might please you.
-It is four minutes short, with music and narration, and when you watched it, than you know Mr. Hoske a little better.
+It is four minutes short, with music and narration, and after you watched it, you know Mr. Hoske a little better.
 You find even more information here.

 End of Advertisement